Skip to main content

 Get changes for a specific entity type:

-const itemChanges = changes.for("OrderItem");
+const itemChanges = changes.of("OrderItem");

 // Access entities directly